dumbdemon/Personal-Bot-Template/README.md

 ## Start bot on Startup

 If you plan on using the bot consistently, it is recommended to have the bot start on startup.
 These instructions are for Windows machines.
 1. Open the `autostart.bat` in Notepad by right-clicking and select `Edit`.
-Or if you have your IDE open, you edit it there.
+Or if you have your IDE open, you can edit it there.
 2. Replace the `C:\Path\to\jarfile\TheJar.jar` with the path to the jar from earlier.
 3. Right-click the Windows button, and open command prompt as admin.
 4. Copy the file path of `autostart.bat`.